 Data privacy is the number one concern holding professional services firms back from AI adoption.
 We've written a detailed guide on AI data privacy for small businesses that covers the broader landscape — it's worth reading alongside this section.

-How to Get Started Without Disrupting Tax Season
+How Do You Get Started Without Disrupting Tax Season?

 Timing matters.
 Here's the approach that works for most Omaha firms: